Keeping Chickens In Your Backyard - The Ultimate Guide

 Allowing more space either indoors, outdoors or both significantly decreases problems with bullying, egg eating and appears to keept the flock healthier.

-For nest boxes, the general rule is one for every four to five hens.
+The general rule is one for every four to five hens.

 Nesting Boxes shouldn't be too roomy, and for sizing the nest box you should allow 1 foot / 30 cms high, by 1 foot / 30 cms wide, by 1 foot / 30 cms deep.